Ah, the olden days, when you discovered books through browsing shelves, or reading reviews in print.

-Ever watch a movie trailer where the clip gives away everything?
-Word to the wise my fellow book trailer maker, let’s not do that.
+Ever watch a movie trailer that gives away everything?
+Word to the wise, my fellow book trailer maker, let’s not do that.

 #7 Clear Calls to Action

 Finally, save the sales pitch for last.
 Not only will it help viewers remember the information (cover, blurbs, publisher, your website), it will make your trailer seem less like a piece of direct marketing—and more like something artful that tempts viewers toward a purchase.

-In this Book Trailer for award-winning journalist Jo Giese’s memoir about her mother, Jo recounts some handy lessons from her mother, which are in turn recounted in the book.
+In this Film 14-produced Book Trailer for award-winning journalist Jo Giese’s memoir about her mother, Jo recounts some handy lessons from her mother, which are in turn recounted in the book.
 While the entire video is about the book, it doesn’t clobber the viewer with a hard sell.
 Instead, it frames the lessons as something useful for the audience.
 However, the “end card” still contains valuable information about the cover, release date and a helpful review to help seal the deal.

 And with that, here’s our sales pitch!

 If you enjoyed this post about the savvy book trailer maker, check out: The Top 5 Alt-History Books on Earth, and their Book Trailers.